troysandal/endurorollchart/README.md

 - **Resets** - The Windows Enduro Rollchart app calculates Start Time for each reset relative to the previous reset.
 This can incur rounding errors (see 03gmer.rs).
 This codebase computes start times based on distance to the last speed change which is more accurate IMHO.

 # Work Notes

+## 2024-08-20 - WIP

+I've been trying to figure out how to get Vite into development mode.
+Tried Passing FIREBASE_FRAMEWORKS_BUILD_TARGET='development' [see](https://stackoverflow.com/questions/77655405/firebase-hosting-web-frameworks-w-angular-selecting-environments) to firebase command but the build output shows 3 Vite build passes each in production with only the serve vite pass having development mode.
+Next try - .env.local which [Vite supports](https://vitejs.dev/guide/env-and-mode)

+**Outdated NPM Packages**
+`firebase-admin` and `firebase-tools` were both updated and have breaking changes (see [1](https://firebase.google.com/support/release-notes/admin/node) and [2](https://github.com/firebase/firebase-tools/releases?page=5)).
+I also updated all packages for critical security updates.

+TODO
+* DONE - Update existing semver matches (root and) `npm update`
+* DONE - Update out of semver (chai, cypress, firebase, vite)
+* Do we need cypress in the root?
+Prolly not, and what about firebase?

 ## 2024-08-12